 Effective November 19, 2020, masks must be worn in all public settings.
 This includes the SACL workplace, and any indoor community locations.
 A mask is defined as a medical or non-medical mask that covers the nose and mouth.
 Face shields are not a substitute for a mask, as there is an opening below the mouth.
 Face shields can be used as an added layer of protection, especially when supporting an individual who is unable to wear a mask.

 Masks must be worn at all times when in common areas of the building, and in areas where a consistent social distance of 6 feet (2 meters) cannot be maintained.

+Effective February 4:

+In compliance with Health Canada recommendations, and in light of the increased detection of the variants of the COVID-19 virus that has proven to spread more rapidly than the original strain, we are now highly recommending that all staff comply with the 3 layer masking process.

+Health Canada recommends: Face coverings should be made of at least 3 layers.
+Two layers should be tightly woven fabric such as cotton or linen, and the third layer a filter layer.

+SACL has provided all staff with 2 layer tightly woven (black) face masks, and we are now strongly recommending that a third disposable paper mask, which SACL will also provide, be worn either under or over your provided cloth mask.

 People who may be exempt from this directive are Persons Supported who cannot put a mask on (or off) without the assistance of others, those who cannot wear a mask for psychological, behavioural or health condition, or those with a physical, cognitive or mental impairment, and children under 12.
 Children between the age of 2 -12 are strongly encouraged to wear a mask.